-Northumberland Fire and Rescue Service can issue notices; legal documents that place either restrictions or requirements on the person who the notice has been issued.
-There are three types of notices we can issue:
+Northumberland Fire and Rescue Service can issue notices, these are legal documents which must be adhered to.
+They place restrictions upon, or provide requirements upon the person for whom the notice has been issued.

 This is issued where the use of the premises may constitute an imminent risk of death or serious injury to the persons using them.
 This may be a restriction of use, or a prohibition of a specific use of all or part of the premises.